Lommix/lommix/README.md

 ![banner](banner.svg)

 Hi, I am Lorenz.
 I like software, math and games.
 I love to create tools to enforce gamification on my workflow.

-Building something 24/7
+Building something 24/7 is my passion.
+I don't complain about problems, I solve them.

 I believe in balance.
 Rust for the brain, Go for the gain.